adrian-danila/watchShop-inProgress/README.md

 https://adrian-shop.netlify.app/
 ## Features
+- Login / Register function with Local Storage
+- Search function on Homepage page
 - Sory by price - ASC and DESC
-- Search function on index page
 - Filter -> results per page 5/10/25/50 products
 - Search function in Product List page
 - Add to cart function - (50% finalised)
-- Login / Register function with Local Storage
 - And many more in progress